 7: Cost

-Does the overall cost of the tool make sense for your organization, given all of the capabilities that are offered and the business needs that you are trying to meet?
+Does the overall cost of the tool make sense for your organization, given all of the capabilities offered and the business needs you are trying to meet?

 Once you’ve answered all of these questions you should be prepared to select the right software solution for your organization.
-Keep in mind that it may change as your business expands, contracts, or pivots to a new space, and as the software technologies themselves update and evolve.
+Keep in mind your needs may change as your business expands, contracts, or pivots to a new space, and as the software themselves update and evolve.
 It’s a good idea to regularly assess if the software you have in place is still the best choice for your company.

 Get Started With Integrated Risk Management Today

 The right technology can help you build an effective IRM program.
-AuditBoard’s integrated risk management software is ready to help you and your organization take steps towards building a powerful, forward-thinking business plan that effectively manages risk.
-Embrace IRM to future-proof your business and set up your organization for success.
+AuditBoard’s integrated risk management software is ready to help you and your organization take steps toward building a powerful, forward-thinking business plan that effectively manages risk.
+Embrace IRM to future-proof your business and set up your organization for success!